vxnick/docker-web-redirect/README.md

 - Keeps the URL path and GET parameters
 - Permanent redirect (HTTP 301)
 - Multiple redirects (this fork) with `REDIRECTS='olddomain.com=newdomain.com,olddomain2.com=newdomain2.com'`
-- Simple log format to see what traffic the old domains are getting
+- Simple log format to see what traffic the old domains are getting (this fork)

 ## Usage ##
 ### Docker run ###